paveltimofeev/screens.io/tasklist.md

 - Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible
 - DESIGN UI PAGES FOR MOBILE

+- Store Viewports, UserName, WorkTime in history
+- ClickSelector, HoverSelector does not work
+- Check selectors/selectorExpansion config options to test one/few elements
+- Loading a lot of images throught AuthProxy is hard?
 - Do not use Login as userId, because it uses in path building and could allow user chang directories, use user UID instead
 - Run scenarios with overrode parameters (hostname/resolutions/...)
 - Cookies callback/field, or before run script